 Promote action & help industry

-- Utilize data to drive action.
-Pictures elicit an emotional response (sometimes necessary), data directs that response into powerful change
+- Use data to drive action.
+Pictures elicit an emotional response while data directs that response into powerful change

 - Challenge the value chain to not accept the status quo and to continuously improve

-- Be specific about the details of policy, avoid use of the phase “common sense” in presentations to industry
+- Be specific about the details of policy

 New End Market Opportunities (NEMO)